Socio-Technical Studies of Digital Technologies and Collaborative Processes

 I study the design, use, and impacts of digital technologies for boundary-spanning collaboration.

-2. How is knowledge created, communicated, and shared in distributed, virtual collaboration environments?
+2. How is knowledge created, communicated, and shared in virtual collaboration environments?
 Increasingly, non-human objects mediate human relationships, as these progressively displace people in distributed knowledge networks.
-By exploring post-social theory, that attempts to theorize the role of (material, epistemic, technical, symbolic, mediating) objects in networks of practice, we may be able to identify materially-supported forms of metaknowledge that work across domain boundaries, e.g. categorization schemes, databases, technology, or routinized practices that embed frameworks for analysis or participation.
+By exploring the role of (material, epistemic, technical, symbolic, mediating) objects in networks of practice, we may be able to identify forms of metaknowledge that work across domain boundaries, e.g. categorization schemes, databases, technology, or routinized practices that embed frameworks for participation.

 3. How can we ensure that technology design is human-centered?
-Creating new design methods and approaches is only part of the assemblage of professional design practice.
+Creating new design methods and approaches is only part of professional design practice.
 The impact of technology platforms for design collaboration, the ways in which methods are implemented, and the approaches used to stakeholder requirements elicitation are all important constraints on human-centered design outcomes.

 My studies employ grounded theory, ethnography, and qualitative/mixed methods to investigate a variety of contextual domains including Enterprise System design, distributed virtual organizations, peer- and vicarious learning in online education, and research networks of practice.
 Dr. Gasson's work has been published in The Information Society, the European Journal of Information Systems, the Journal of Computer-Mediated Communications, and Information, Technology & People.

-Dr. Gasson is a member of the Academy of Management (OCIS Divison), the Association for Information Systems (AIS), and IFIP WG 8.2 (Organizational Aspects of IS).
-She is a founding member of the Socio-Technical Research and Human-Centered Computing Research Faculty Groups within the College.
+I am a member of the Academy of Management (OCIS Divison), the Association for Information Systems (AIS), and IFIP WG 8.2 (Organizational Aspects of IS).

 I teach on the graduate MS programs - MSIS, MSSE, MS(LIS) - and lead selected doctoral seminars.
 The following is a list of the courses that I teach, but not always in every year.